Spectrality of Infinite Convolutions and Random Convolutions: Acknowledgements

 \section{Acknowledgements}

-The first author is supported by NSFC No. 12071148, 11971079, Science and Technology Commission of Shanghai Municipality (STCSM) No.~18dz2271000.
-The second author is supported by Science and Technology Commission of Shanghai Municipality (STCSM) No.~18dz2271000.
-The third author is supported by Fundamental Research Funds for the Central Universities No.~YBNLTS2022-014.
+The authors would like to thank the referees for his/her valuable comments and suggestions.
+The first author is supported by NSFC No. 12071148, 11971079, Science and Technology Commission of Shanghai Municipality (STCSM) No.~22DZ2229014.
+The second author is supported by Science and Technology Commission of Shanghai Municipality (STCSM) No.~22DZ2229014.
+The third author is supported by Fundamental Research Funds for the Central Universities No.~YBNLTS2023-016.